Georgi-Benchev/OOP_Workshop/README.md

 # OOP_Workshop
-This repo contains a workshop project
+This repo contains a workshop project from telerik